Background of Total Physical Response Method

 Role of Learners Teachers in Total Physical Response Method

 Teacher’s role is interesting in TPR.
 He is not only a conventional teacher of language but he has to provide opportunities to the learners to speak in the class.
 He has to decide that what is to be taught in a lesson.
-The teacher can provide raw material and learners construct a cognitive map from the teacher’s instruction.
+The teacher provide raw material and learners construct cognitive map from teacher’s instruction.
 Teacher plays a very similar role of a parent of a child who never rebukes on errors but the correct and encourage speaking.
-At the very initial stage, teachers refrain to correct every mistake because it causes stress.
+At very initial stage, teachers refrain to correct every mistake because it causes stress.